ecupaio/personal-site/_services/web-development.md

     image: /images/content-edit.svg
   - title: High performance, low maintenance
     text: |-
-      With my proprietary stack you get the bleeding edge in web, which includes fast loading pages, top-notch security, and free hosting.
-Don't worry about updates crashing your plugins or site: my sites are coded from scratch and built to last.
+      With my proprietary stack you get fast loading pages, top-notch security, and free hosting.
+Don't worry about updates crashing your plugins or site: my sites are coded from a proven base template and built to last.
 The only thing you'll need to update is your content.
     image: /images/pagespeed.svg
   - title: Everything else you never knew you needed
     text: |-
       Ad pixels, WCAG, Analytics, SEO, UX, and CCPA are all confusing industry jargon I've mastered.
-Due to my years of experience embedded in marketing and digital teams, I know exactly what you need to run ads on your page, comply with privacy and disability regulations, and monitor the performance of you page.
+Due to my years of experience embedded in marketing and digital teams, I know exactly what you need to run ads on your page, comply with privacy and disability regulations, and monitor the performance of your site.
     image: /images/backend.svg
 steps:
   title: How it works
   items:
   - title: Goal Setting
     text: Your website should serve your organization's goals.
-We'll go over what those are and how to help achieve them with your website.
+We'll go over what those are and how to achieve them through your website.
   - title: Design & Content
-    text: Submit your layout and content to me or let's create something together.
+    text: Send your designs and content to me or let's create something together.
   - title: Code
-    text: I'll develop your website and give you access to the code incase I get taken out of the matrix for my elite coding skills.
+    text: I'll develop your website and give you access to the code along with instructions for the next developer if we part ways.
   - title: Training
     text: You will receive written guidance and a training on how to update every bit of content on your site.
 about: